What is ERP? Enterprise Resource Planning (ERP) explained

 Lack of real-time ERP data

-The challenges and complexities with integration can also lead to problems with data access.
+Integration challenges can create problems with data access.

 Is ERP right for my business?